Fire safety exemption

 If compliance with any Category 3 fire safety provision is considered to be unreasonable or unnecessary in the particular circumstances of any proposed class 2 to 9 building, an application for exemption can be made under section 111 of the Environmental Planning and Assessment (Development Certification and Fire Safety) Regulation 2021 (EP&A Reg.).
 The applicant must specify the grounds of the objection and provide details on why the provision is unreasonable or unnecessary.

 FRNSW will not grant a fire safety exemption if:

 - the provision is subject to a fire safety upgrade Order (i.e. an application cannot be made to be exempt from a council Order)

 - the construction certificate (CC) has already been issued (i.e. an application cannot be made to be exempt from the plans and specifications determined by the certifying authority who issued the CC)

 - non-compliances are identified during any certification inspection (i.e. an application cannot be made to exempt any non-compliance)

 - a condition has been imposed on the development consent (i.e. an application cannot be made to be exempt from requirements imposed on the development by the consent authority).

 If satisfied with the given grounds for objection, FRNSW may grant an exemption from the specified Category 3 provision for the development either conditionally or unconditionally.
 Any conditions imposed by FRNSW must be included in the plans and specifications for the building work, or included in the conditions attached to the CC or development consent.

-Note: If consultation on a possible fire safety exemption is being sought prior to making a formal application for exemption under clause 188 of the EP&A Reg., the FRNSW report (other) application should be used for this consultation with FRNSW.
+Note: If consultation on a possible fire safety exemption is being sought prior to making a formal application for exemption under section 111 of the EP&A Reg., the FRNSW report (other) application should be used for this consultation with FRNSW.